Managing IAM Roles

-- EC2 resources — to allow Veeam Backup for AWS display the list of EC2 instances in backup policy settings, create cloud-native snapshots, launch worker instances and restore backed-up data.
+- EC2 resources — to display the list of EC2 instances in backup policy settings, to create cloud-native snapshots, snapshot replicas, to launch worker instances and to restore backed-up data.

-- S3 resources — to allow Veeam Backup for AWS store backed-up data to S3 repositories, perform transform operations with backup chains, and copy backed-up data from S3 repositories to worker instances during restore.
+- S3 resources — to store backed-up data in backup repositories, to perform transform operations with backup chains, and to copy backed-up data from backup repositories to worker instances during restore.

 For each data protection and disaster recovery operation performed by Veeam Backup for AWS, you must specify an IAM role:

 - If you plan to protect data within the initial AWS account, you can specify the Default Backup Restore IAM role that has been added to Veeam Backup for AWS upon the product installation either from AWS Marketplace or from the AMI using the Automatic configuration mode.
 This IAM role has already been assigned all the required permissions to perform operations in Veeam Backup for AWS.
 For more information on the Default Backup Restore IAM role permissions, see Full List of IAM Permissions.